bcoe/c8/README.md

 codebase.
 For example, perhaps you run your tests on Linux, but there's some logic that only executes on Windows.

-To ignore lines, branches and functions, use the special comment:
+To ignore lines, blocks, and functions, use the special comment:

 `/* c8 ignore next */`.